agenticify/.github/README.md

 - GitHub Sponsors: see the **Sponsor** button on our repos

 ## Contact
-- Website: agenticify.ai
+- Website: agenticify.io
-- Email: agenticify@gmail.com
+- Email: help@agenticify.io